417: Michael Foley on Building a Viable Small Farm Economy.

 Farming for the Long Haul: Resilience and the Lost Art of Agricultural Inventiveness (New Farmer Library)

 The New Organic Grower, 3rd Edition: A Master’s Manual of Tools and Techniques for the Home and Market Gardener, 30th Anniversary Edition by Eliot Coleman

 How to reach Michael:

+This contest is closed.
+We are no longer collecting responses and have announced winners via our social media.
 We say “Thank You” to Michael and Chelsea Green Publishing for this offer.

 Note: You can also find these books mentioned above at one of our favorite local independent bookstores and have the satisfaction of knowing you are supporting a small business.

 Some of the links in our podcast show notes and blog posts are affiliate links and if you go through them to make a purchase, we will earn a nominal commission at no cost to you.
 We offer links to items recommended by our podcast guests and guest writers as a service to our audience and these items are not selected because of the commission we receive from your purchases.
 We know the decision is yours, and whether you decide to buy something is completely up to you.